yangbo-ujn/Hackintosh-ASUS-ROG-STRIX-Z390I-ITX-Intel-9700K/README.md

 Catalina 15.1 install boots successfully,and than updated to 15.2, 15.3 (with OpenCore-0.5.6)

-NVME - Samsung 970 EVO 2TB (~2.5 GB/s WRITE, ~3.1 GB/s READ via BlackMagic Disk Speed Test)

-Yeston RX 560D DP output linked to a AOC 27" 4K display
+Yeston RX 560D DP output linked to an AOC 27" 4K display

 Wired Ethernet - Intel I219V7 PCI Express Gigabit Ethernet